Browse by Region

 Côte d’IvoireThe ICC opened its investigation in the situation of the Republic of Côte d’Ivoire in 2011.
 Two arrest warrants have been issued for crimes against humanity for Laurent Gbagbo and Simone Gbagbo.

-Côte d’Ivoire signed the Rome Statute on 30 November 1998 but has not yet ratified it.
+Côte d’Ivoire signed the Rome Statute on 30 November 1998, but only ratified it in February 2013.
 However, in April 2003, Côte d’Ivoire accepted the jurisdiction of the ICC under the provisions of article 12 (3) of the Rome Statute.
 It is the first time that the prosecutor has opened an investigation on this basis.

 The situation is assigned to Pre-Trial Chamber I, composed of Judge Hans-Peter Kaul, Judge Christine van den Wyngaert, and Judge Silvia Fernández de Gurmendi.
 It had previously been assigned to Pre-Trial Chamber III.